RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

 ## Chapter I: Everything Stops
 *and that's on a literal and thematic level >:D*

 Hello there.
-Book.
-This is Aryon Hastor!
+Reader, fae, sentient entity, monkey?
 I’m writing this little tome of misfortunes to… document things.
-For future reference, in case I… well I don’t know…
+For future reference, in case I… well I don’t know… I was bored.

+“What are you writing?”
+Bia asks from somewhere on the left.

 Is it just me or do ‘I don’t know’ and ‘IDK’ have different meanings nowadays?
-Like, ‘I don’t know’ is something the protagonist says after the comic relief guy asks in a really scared voice ‘what are we going to do’ or something like that.
-Then on the other hand ‘IDK’ is just pure cluelessness.
+‘I don’t know’ is something the protagonist says after the comic relief guy asks in a terrified voice, ‘what are we going to do’, or something like that.
+Then, on the other hand ‘IDK’ is just pure cluelessness.
 No ominous connotations with that one.

-Oops.
+Ah.
 I went off on a tangent again.
 I gotta stop doing that.

+“Hello?”
+Bia calls.

+“Shut up.”

+“Rude!
+Ari, have you ever considered that maybe the reason you have no frie-”

+Loud pen scratching noises!
 Back to the topic at hand.
 Which isn’t really a topic.
 But whatever.
-Y’know, it just occurred to me that anybody who finds this thing just dropped in a public building in another universe would think that top bit was just the author making a lazy excuse so their perspective character could write in first person.
+Hey, it just occurred to me that anybody who finds this thing mysteriously unattended in another universe would think that top paragraph was the author making a lazy excuse so their perspective character could write in first person.
 Completely hypothetically.
-Definitely not happening.
-Y’know, not everything is sarcasm!
-People should stop being so cynical… not that I can talk.
+Not everything is sarcasm.
+Don’t be so cynical!... not that I can talk.

-I’m writing this as I walk down a forest path with my sister Bia.
-You might think this is a terrible idea and I should pay more attention while walking through a spooky scary forest while on the hunt for monsters.
+I’m writing this as I walk down a forest path with my sister.
+You might think this is a terrible idea and I should pay more attention while walking through a spooky scary forest infested with monsters and shit.
 No, I’m good.
-I’m tier seven!
-That affords me a lot of attribute points - twenty-seven of which are in soul.
-I can multitask way better than a regular person.
-Took Bia and I six years to level this high -we’ve nearly reached tier eight- and, oh, lemme tell ya, is it WORTH IT!
-I can run across the entirety of our town Javenshard in seconds!
+As a tier seven in the Gov’nance systems, I’ve gotten a lot of attribute points, twenty-seven of which are in soul.
+I can multitask way better than a regular fae.
+Took Bia and I, what, six years? to level this high – we’ve nearly reached tier eight too – and, oh, lemme tell ya, it’s worth it.
+I can run across the entirety of Javenshard in seconds!
+And to think people lived before the Governance came along.
+I mean, there is a lot of people who don’t use it… but those people are just lazy.
+And missing out.

-I glance over at Bia, who’s merrily skipping down the trail.
-She’s two years older than me - I’m eighteen - and, contrary to the majority of sibling to sibling relationships, she’s always the one annoying me, not the other way around.
+Bia’s merrily skipping down the trail while still ranting about my social deficits – which I assure you do not exist.
+Bia’s two years older than me – I’m eighteen – and, contrary to the majority of sibling to sibling relationships, she’s always the one annoying me, not the other way around.
+I’m simply too dignified to give a shit about low hanging self assurement.

-Bia is tall and slender, just over two metres.
-She has short but impeccably styled purple hair (a hallmark of the Hastor line).
-Every fae family has their own signature combination of colours – this is the Hastors,’ and all of us have it - though I wear it better than Bia, of course.
-She wore her enchanted combat outfit, consisting of an armoured jacket with silver bands and long, airy pants.
-Her ears stretch out far longer than the average fae, expanding about ninety centimetres to each side (another hallmark of the Hastor line - we’re really, uh, special).
-Three divots were carved into them from the bottom – ear shape was a feature unique to every fae, but us Hastors get more variety with how long ours are.
+Bia’s real tall,  just over two metres.
+She has short but impeccably styled purple hair (a hallmark of the family).
+This is the Hastors’ fae colour palette, so we all of have it – though I wear it better than Bia, of course.
+Mother has it too, even though she married in – I swear it’s coincidence.
+I hope we’re not inbred – Father did always say we were descended from royalty and those fuckers are notorious for it.
+She wore her enchanted combat outfit, consisting of an armoured jacket with silver bands and cargo pants.
+Our ears stretch out far longer than the average fae, expanding about ninety centimetres to either side (another hallmark of the Hastor line – we’re really, uh, special).
+Three divots were carved into them from the bottom – ear shape was a feature unique to every fae, but the regs over there haven’t got the length to really be all that unique.
+Again, we’re special.

 Compared to Bia, I’m some sort of gremlin.
-Height-wise.
-If that wasn’t clear.
-I have to assume certain levels of disability in anybody reading this (because it’s probably ME).
+Height-wise, if that wasn’t clear.
+I have to assume certain levels of disability in anybody reading this (because it’s probably me).

 I’m short for a fae, only one and a bit metres tall.
-My hair’s longer and is extremely messy.
+My hair’s longer, styled super weird with a braid and multiple blatant violations of the laws of physics.
 My ears droop downward a lot.
-I’m wearing a parka with selective armour plating, with a red scarf layered over it.
-All my stuff has different enchantments that facilitate health regeneration and enhanced speed, to aid my really weird and unnecessarily risky combat style.
+My gear (the non-conjured parts anyway) a parka with selective armour plating, with a red scarf layered over it.
+Not the most resilient – thank wealth inequality for repair enchantments.

+“... and that’s why you suck and the gods hate you.”

+I looked up.

+“What?”

+I totally heard everything she said.
+It’s just funnier to pretend I didn’t.

+“Smartass.”

-“This is supremely stupid,” I grumbled, panning my eyes across the trees.
+“Better than dumbass,” I grumbled, panning my eyes across the trees.
+“Speaking of which, you, and this idea.”

-“Ahh, it’s fine!”
-Bia replied, glancing down.
+“Oh, it’ll be fine!”
+Bia replied, spreading her fingers.
 “The monsters here aren’t even that high level.
 They’re only tier… what, thirteen?”

-I stared back with glaring intensity.
-Bia could be an asshole, and it looked like she was about to start one of her episodes.
+I stare back with glaring intensity.

 “And we’re tier seven.”

-“Well isn’t that just spoopy.
-But please shut up and go find monsters already.”
+“Well isn’t that just tragic!
+But please, shut up and do the scan already.”

-Rolling my eyes, I summoned a weapon with the snap of a finger.
-A dagger flickered into existence in my hands.
-Its blade was made with deep purple crystal.
-Red trails shimmered throughout the crystal, twisting and swirling like hundreds of miniature snakes.
+Rolling my eyes, I summon a weapon with the snap of a finger.
+A dagger flickers into existence in my hands.
+Blade of deep purple crystal, with red trails shimmering throughout, twisting and swirling like hundreds of miniature snakes.

 ???+ governance "Ability: [Voidburst Dagger] (Conjuring)"